+In cases where there are multiple tumors abstracted as one primary with different grades, code the highest grade

 Note 3: Codes L and H take priority over A-D.

 Note 4: Record the mitotic rate as Low or High as indicated on the pathology report or CAP protocol.
 Assume the denominator is 5 square mm if not specified.